Citi is an advertising partner

-The Mastercard® Black Card™ (formerly the Visa Black Card) is a good luxury credit card intended for individuals with excellent credit scores and high incomes.
-While good, it won’t make any ‘best’ lists, because there are other cards in this category that perform better from a dollar-to-dollar perspective.
-For example, you can get better airport lounge access and airline fee credits with the Citi Prestige® Card while paying less annually.
+The Mastercard® Black Card™ (formerly the Visa Black Card) is a good luxury credit card intended for individuals with Excellent/Very Good credit scores and high incomes.
+While only a limited number of people will actually qualify, it comes with top-tier travel benefits and features that make this card attractive.
+While good, it won’t make any "best" lists, because there are other cards in this category that perform better from a dollar-to-dollar perspective.
+For example, you can get better airport lounge access and airline fee credits with the Citi Prestige® Credit Card while paying less annually.

 Despite being one of the most expensive credit cards available to consumers, the Mastercard® Black Card™ doesn’t come with enough benefits to make it stand out from the crowd.
 It’s a solid offer and has enough features given its price tag.
-However, consumers will be better off applying for other premium cards, such as The Platinum Card® from American Express.
+However, consumers would be better off applying for other premium cards, such as The Platinum Card® from American Express.
 Other premium cards tend to come with better airport lounge access features and welcome bonuses.
-The latter often times help put a dent in the high annual fee.
+The latter oftentimes helps put a dent in the high annual fee.
 It's really disappointing that the Mastercard® Black Card™ does not have any welcome incentives.

 Bottom Line: Ultimately, you can get better benefits for less money with other credit cards.
-Those who like this card’s stainless steel construction, luxury magazine subscription, and other ancillary benefits may want to sign-up regardless – these features are fairly unique.
-However, from a pure dollar perspective, consumers can do better.
+Those who like this card’s stainless steel construction, luxury magazine subscription and other ancillary benefits may want to sign-up regardless – these features are fairly unique.
+However, from a pure dollar perspective, consumers could do better.

 The card comes with a $495 ($195 for each Authorized User added to the account) annual fee.
 If you want to add authorized users to the account it will cost you an additional $195 per year for each one.